- This event has passed.

 In the evening we will return to Cluj.

-Price includes transportation in modern van, English speaking guide, ride with mocăniţa and “Maramureş Brunch” with local specialties, entrance fees and welcome drinks.
+Price includes transportation in modern van, English speaking guide, lunch & wine tasting with local specialties, all entrance fees and welcome drinks.
+Private tours are also available